jfree/jfreechart/README.md

 ##### Version 0.9.3 (4-Sep-2002)

-Added multiple pie charts based on
+- Added multiple pie charts based on `CategoryDataset`;
-        CategoryDataset.
-Updated logarithmic axes.
-Improved URL
+- Updated logarithmic axes;
-        support for image map generation.
-Moved the com.jrefinery.data package from JCommon to JFreeChart.
-Added simple framework for chart annotations.
-Improved control over renderers.
-Duplicate x-values now allowed in XYSeries.
-Optional category label skipping in category axes.
-Added CategoriesPaint attribute to AbstractCategoryItemRenderer.
-Added new attributes to
+- Improved URL support for image map generation;
+- Moved the `com.jrefinery.data` package from JCommon to JFreeChart.
+- Added simple framework for chart annotations;
+- Improved control over renderers;
+- Duplicate x-values now allowed in `XYSeries`;
+- Optional category label skipping in category axes;
+- Added `CategoriesPaint` attribute to `AbstractCategoryItemRenderer`;
+- Added new attributes to `MeterPlot` class;
-        MeterPlot class.
-Updated 3D pie chart to observe start angle and direction, and also foreground alpha < 1.0.
-Improved Javadoc comments.
-New demo applications, including:
+- Updated 3D pie chart to observe start angle and direction, and also foreground alpha < 1.0;
-        AnnotationDemo1, EventFrequencyDemo, JDBCCategoryChartDemo,
-        JDBCPieChartDemo, JDBCXYChartDemo and MinMaxCategoryPlotDemo.
+- Improved Javadoc comments;
+- New demo applications, including: `AnnotationDemo1`, `EventFrequencyDemo`, `JDBCCategoryChartDemo`, `JDBCPieChartDemo`, `JDBCXYChartDemo` and `MinMaxCategoryPlotDemo`.

 Bug fixes:
-        - negative percentages on PiePlot.
+- negative percentages on `PiePlot`;
-        - added listener notification to setXXXAxis(...) methods.
+- added listener notification to `setXXXAxis(...)` methods;
-        - fixed DomainInfo method name clash.
+- fixed `DomainInfo` method name clash;
-        - added DomainIsPointsInTime flag to TimeSeriesCollection to give better control over auto range on axis for time series charts.
+- added `DomainIsPointsInTime` flag to `TimeSeriesCollection` to give better control over auto range on axis for time series charts;
-        - axis margins for date axes are no longer hard-coded.
+- axis margins for date axes are no longer hard-coded;
-        - fix for ordering of categories in JdbcCategoryDataset.
+- fix for ordering of categories in `JdbcCategoryDataset`;
-        - added check for null axis in mouse click handler.
+- added check for `null` axis in mouse click handler.

 The CVS repository at SourceForge has also been restructured to match the distribution directory layout.

 ##### Version 0.9.2 (28-Jun-2002)

-- `PiePlot` now has startAngle and direction attributes;
+- `PiePlot` now has `startAngle` and `direction` attributes;
 - added support for image map generation;
 - added a new `Pie3DPlot` class;
 - added label drawing code to bar renderers;
 - added optional range markers to horizontal number axis;
 - added bar clipping to avoid PRExceptions in bar charts;
-- JFreeChartDemo has been modified and now includes examples of the dial and thermometer plots.
+- `JFreeChartDemo` has been modified and now includes examples of the dial and thermometer plots.

 ######Bug fixes